crystallabs/crysterm/README.md

 The first 3 values display the performance of the current frame, and the values in parentheses display the averages over 30 frames.

-Because the rendering+drawing cycle happens up to 29 times per second, the FPS value should stay above 30 of frame skipping could occur.
+Because the rendering+drawing cycle happens up to `interval` times per second, the FPS value should stay above that value of it may indicate that frame skipping would occur.

 ### Testing